 Borrowing from Other Libraries

 - RACER is our online interlibrary loan system.
 Use it to search for and order books, journal articles, and other items that you can't find in our collection.
 Journal articles will be sent to you electronically.
 For more information please see Interlibrary Loans.
-If you can't find what you need here, you can use Interlibrary Loans to get the article or book, or you can Borrow directly from other libraries.
+You can also Borrow directly from other libraries.

 - CRL catalog (Center for Research Libraries): Collects research materials not targeted by other North American research institutions.
 We are a member which allows you to get long-term loans of much of their material.